Drug classification of metronidazole

 Due to its selective mechanism of action, metronidazole is highly effective against a wide range of anaerobic bacteria and protozoa, making it a key component in the treatment of various infections.

-See also Metronidazole gel pregnancy
+See also Metronidazole vision changes

 Therapeutic Uses